 What do the freedom indexes tell about the economic system of Estonia?

 To determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Estonia is ranked 7th globally and 4th in Europe indicating that the country has a free economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Estonia is ranked in the top 10 globally with a score of 78.7, indicating that the country has a mostly free economy.

-Estonia gets a score of 94/100, which qualifies it as Free.
+Estonia gets a score of 96/100 (as of 2026), which qualifies it as Free.
 Estonia is a country where the government does not control what people do for political reasons, and people have the freedom to choose (what, how much, and how to produce, whether to buy or not, selling price, etc.)

 The Link Between Public Sector Employment and the Economic System of Estonia